Queen-Zikalala/phone-book/README.md

 (2) Connects to phone-book-service for http requests (3) command to run is: ng s
-(4) User can add entry to phonebook by using Post method (5) User can get list of entries by using Get methos (6) User can search by name
+(4) User can add entry to phonebook by using Post method (5) User can get list of entries by using Get method (6) User can search by name
 (7) Uses ngx-datatable library